Casualty (TV series): Broadcast

 The episode count increased to 46 for Series 33 before dropping down to 43 episodes for Series 34.
 Production was temporarily halted during Series 34 on 17 March 2020 due to the COVID-19 pandemic, with filming resuming in September 2020.
 When the show returned as Series 35 in January 2021, the episode count reduced to 30 and shortened to 40 minutes instead of the usual 50.
 Series 36 saw a return to 44 episodes, with a reduction to 43 episodes in Series 37 and 36 episodes in Series 38.

 In 2023, due to a significant rise in production costs, it was confirmed that future series of Casualty would comprise 36 episodes.
-A spokesperson from the BBC said: "Our priority is always delivering quality over hours and due to super inflation in drama production we’ve taken the decision to slightly reduce the number of episodes per year in order to maintain the quality on screen for audiences.
-We’ve received no complaints from cast and crew, and it will be back on air later this year."
+A spokesperson from the BBC said: "Our priority is always delivering quality over hours and due to super inflation in drama production we've taken the decision to slightly reduce the number of episodes per year in order to maintain the quality on screen for audiences.
+We've received no complaints from cast and crew, and it will be back on air later this year."
 From 2027, the programme will consist of a minimum of 24 episodes per series for at least three series.

 Casualty typically airs for 50 minutes between 20:00–22:00 on BBC One, with the schedule sometimes shifting due to special events like the Eurovision Song Contest or sporting events.
 Unusually, episode 31 of Series 38 aired on BBC Two due to a Euro 2024 group stage match.
 Occasionally, if an episode is split into two parts, part one airs on the Saturday and part two on the Sunday, as seen with the first 2 episodes of Series 13 and Series 14 among others.

 In December 2023, it was confirmed that episodes would release on BBC iPlayer prior to transmission on BBC One, with episodes releasing every Saturday at 6am.

-The U&Drama channel shows repeat episodes of Classic Casualty and started from the very beginning in May 2023.
+The U&Drama channel shows repeat episodes of Classic Casualty and started from the first episode in May 2023.
 Former series and episodes are also available on demand after broadcast.